Super-Ingenuity (SPI)

 How we do it

-• Targeted masking on H7/H8 bores/threads.
+• Targeted masking on H7/H8 bores and grounding pads.

-• Hone/lap/skim grind only where required.
+• Post-machining thread/fit recovery only where required.

 What you receive

-• Marked drawings & allowance table.
+• Marked drawings and finish allowance table.

 Acceptance

-Matte silver anodized CNC panels measurement
+Matte silver anodized CNC panels under batch color consistency review

 We solve